Premier League Darts 2018 Betting: Week 12

 Michael Van Gerwen continues to pull clear at the top of the table and after his 7-1 demolition of Simon Whitlock last time out, MVG remains at best odds of 1/2 to win the title in 2018, this time with Unibet and William Hill.
 Rob Cross continues to impress and after edging past Michael Smith in Sheffield, ‘Voltage’ is on offer at a top price of 5/1 with 10Bet and Sport Pesa.

 Third favourite is Gary Anderson who beat Peter Wright comfortably and may just be peaking after a slow start to the tournament.
-Anderson is available at a best of 13/2 with bet365 and William Hill before the prices really start to drift.
+Anderson is available at a best of 13/2 with William Hill before the prices really start to drift.

 Michael Smith lost narrowly to Cross last week but it’s been a positive campaign for Bully Boy and he will attract some interest at his best odds of 14/1 with Ladbrokes and BetBright.
 Daryl Gurney has enjoyed a productive couple of weeks and following his most recent win over Raymond Van Barneveld, he is quoted at 33/1 with William Hill.